jodebrui/azure-content/articles/sql-database/sql-database-in-memory.md

 Considerations while the In-Memory features are in Preview are described [later in this topic](#preview_considerations_for_in_memory).

-> [AZURE.NOTE] These in-Preview features are available only for [*Premium*](sql-database-service-tiers.md) Azure SQL databases, not for databases on the Standard or Basic service tier.
+> [AZURE.NOTE] These preview features are available only for Premium databases not in elastic pools, and not available for any Basic or Standard databases.
+Support for Premium databases in elastic pools is coming soon.